-However, inland from its picturesque shores, Madagascar offers a different kind of experience with lots of places to visit for adventure travelers and eco-tourists alike.
+However, inland from its picturesque shores, Madagascar offers a different kind of experience with lots of places to visit for adventure travelers and ecotourists alike.

 While Madagascar isn’t a typical safari destination, it is home to a staggering 10,000 plant and animal species found nowhere else on Earth.
-This unique biodiversity is best appreciated when visiting a subset of the 50-or-so national parks and reserves dotted around the island.
-Who would have thought there are more than 100 different species of lemurs and a similar number of chameleons alone?
+This unique biodiversity is best appreciated when visiting a selection of the 50 national parks and reserves dotted around the island.
+Who would have thought that there are more than 100 different species of lemurs and a similar number of chameleons alone?
 The latter are incredibly versatile; the tiniest one fits on the tip of a matchstick and the world’s largest chameleon is about the size of a domestic cat.
 You’ll see plenty of these and other animals in some of the most extreme landscapes: the impenetrable rainforests of the east, the ‘spiny forest’ of the arid south and the surreal limestone formations known as ‘tsingy’ in the west.

 Here are some great things to do in Madagascar:

-Watching indris in Andasibe-Mantadia National Park
+Watching Indris in Andasibe-Mantadia National Park

-The sought-after indri is renowned for being the world’s largest lemur and for its haunting wailing calls, which carries up to 3km through dense forest.
+The sought-after indri is renowned for being the world’s largest lemur and for its haunting wailing calls, which carry up to 3km/2mi through dense forest.
 While you’re tracking these teddy-bear-like creatures, mostly going on their call, you’re bound to see some of the other 14 lemur species that inhabit the park.
 If you’re lucky, you might see the beautiful diademed sifaka and perhaps the Goodman’s mouse lemur, which was discovered as recently as 2005.
 Also recommended while in Andasibe-Mantadia is the popular night walk offering an opportunity to see nocturnal lemurs, colorful frogs and an array of interesting chameleons.
 Lastly, there are in-your-face encounters with a troop of habituated rescued brown lemurs on a small forested island.
 While this shouldn’t detract from the magic of seeing these animals in the wild, having a lemur sitting (and possibly pooping) on your shoulder or head is bound to make a great memory, if not photo opportunity.

 For pure island bliss, you can’t go far wrong with Nosy Be, Madagascar’s most popular beach destination.
 The lush tropical island is known for its idyllic coastline, relaxed ambience and superb snorkeling and diving opportunities.
 Although it might be difficult to pull yourself away from your beach lounger or hammock, there is plenty to do here if the mood takes you.
 A boat trip to the small nearby island of Nosy Komba, a volcanic isle inhabited by a troop of habituated black lemurs, is highly recommended and one of the best things to do in Madagascar.

-Dancing with sifakas in Berenty Private Reserve
+Dancing With Sifakas in Berenty Private Reserve

 All lemurs are cute, but you need to see the dancing moves of the Verreaux’s sifaka to believe it.
-Of course these cuddly creatures aren’t actually dancing.
-They propel themselves forward on their strong hind legs, arms stretched out for balance, while crossing between trees too far apart to jump.
+Of course, these cuddly creatures aren’t actually dancing.
+They propel themselves forward on their strong hind legs, arms stretched out for balance, while crossing between trees too far apart to jump between.
 Berenty Private Reserve is the perfect place to witness this unique behavior.
 Here, the sifakas literally dance themselves daily between their foraging grounds and the riverine forest where they gather to sleep.
 Other activities in Berenty include a night walk in the octopus tree forest to see nocturnal lemurs and one of the largest fruit bat colonies in the country.

-Meeting Madagascar’s top hunter in Kirindy Forest
+Meeting Madagascar’s Top Hunter in Kirindy Forest

 Kayaking in Ranomafana National Park

 The rolling hills of Ranomafana’s pristine rainforest teem with wildlife.
-The park is a biodiversity hotspot – it is home to 12 lemur, 115 bird, 98 amphibian and 58 reptile species.
+The park is a biodiversity hot spot – it is home to 12 lemur, 115 bird, 98 amphibian and 58 reptile species.
 Most of these creatures are endemic to the country.
 Keep an eye out for one of Madagascar’s most interesting creatures, the giraffe-necked weevil.
 Just like actual giraffes, the males fight with their elongated necks when competing for females.
 You can spend several days here exploring the network of trails and if you’re in need of an adrenaline rush, you can experience the jungle from a different perspective while paddling a kayak on the Namorona River.

-Looking for chameleons in Amber Mountain National Park
+Looking for Chameleons in Amber Mountain National Park